lliu1871/book/binf8441/_sources/chap14.md

 $$d = \frac{3ut}{4} = - \frac{3}{4}log(1 - \frac{4p}{3})$$

-The transition probability matrix $P(t)$ and limiting probabilities
+In the next chapter, the transition probability matrix $P(t)$ and limiting probabilities
 $(\pi_{A},\pi_{C},\pi_{G},\pi_{T})$ will be used to derive the likelihood function for phylogenetic models.